edwarddoyle/CI-MS3/README.md

 To run this project locally there are two options through Github (clone or download).
 To clone or download, navigate to the repository, click the Code button and select Clone or Download:

 1. Clone: This option provides you with a URL that can be used in your local IDE.
 Use the 'git clone' command followed by the provided URL to create a clone of the project locally.
+Create an env.py file and enter the envoirnment variables (Secret Key can be generated on [Random Key Generator](https://randomkeygen.com/), Cloudinary Keys can be retrieved after a cloudinary account has been setup[Cloudinary](https://cloudinary.com/),, MongoDB keys can be retrieved after a MongoDB account has been setup and a cluster has been setup and configured [MongoDB Schema](static/docs/schema.pdf)).
+Run pip install -r requirements.txt to install required packages.

 2. Download: This option provides a .zip file that can be downloaded, extracted and deployed to a local webserver or edited in your IDE.